Go to the Government’s landing page for information on Coronavirus (COVID-19) and what you need to do. Stay alert. https://www.gov.uk/coronavirus

 A (virtual) coffee group open to anyone who identifies as transgender, non-binary, intersex or questioning.
 Come along to your webcam with a drink and some cake!
 We’ll be meeting by Zoom on the 1st and 3rd Sundays of the month (7th and 21st February).
 Links to the meetings will be shared on the Meetup and Encompass’ Facebook page. https://www.meetup.com/Cambridge-Gay-Group/ https://www.facebook.com/EncompassNetworkCam/

 Queers in Shorts

 Queers in Shorts usually run a monthly film night, but are now hosting short films on their Facebook page once a month instead! https://www.facebook.com/QinShorts/ To make more of an event of it, they encourage people to comment on the films and join in discussions!
 New shorts hosted every 3rd Thursday (but twice in February – 11th and 25th!).

 Cambridge LGBTQ+ Book Club

 They meet up once a month to discuss queer books and celebrate our heritage and history.
-Meetings are the last Wednesday of the month (25th November) from 18.00-19.30 via Zoom.
+Meetings are the last Wednesday of the month (24th February) from 18.00-19.30 via Zoom.
 Join their Facebook group for links to the meetings. https://www.facebook.com/groups/247246225985809/ If you need help buying the books, there is a book pool set up so that you can join in without barriers: https://cambridgelgbtbookclub.com/book-pool